 The Group of Seven Guitar Project at the McMichael Gallery, Toronto, ONTARIO May to October 2017

-During the summer of 2017 – Canada’s 150th year – the McMichael Canadian Art Collection will become a place to wander, celebrate and delight in acoustic space.
+In Canada’s 150th year – the McMichael Canadian Art Collection will become a place to wander, celebrate and delight in acoustic space.
 Just north of Toronto Canada.
 In a beautiful 200 acre wilderness setting this gallery is one of Canada' treasures.

 J.E.H.
 MacDonald once noted that Lawren Harris was compelled to sing a tune when he sat nearby the natural rhythms of water to paint en plein air.